marktimemedia/super-thorough-color-scheme/readme.md

 #Super Thorough Admin Color Scheme
 A super-thorough admin color scheme, which happens to be pink.
-Works as-is without any coding, or great for developers to use as a plugin template!
+Works as-is without any coding, or great for developers to use to build their own stylesheets!

 ###Description